AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/docs/user-guide.md

 - Path to the `samples.txt`
 - Input and output directories
 - File paths to required databases
-- Parameters for each rule
+- Threads for each rule
+- Parameters for software see the [Parameters](#parameters) section.

 **Note:**
 You must edit `config.yaml` **before** running the pipeline to ensure all paths are correctly set.